dcousin3/superb/README.md

 Status](https://www.r-pkg.org/badges/version/superb)](https://cran.r-project.org/package=superb)
 <!-- badges: end -->

 The library `superb` offers two main functionalities.
-First, it can be used to obtain plots with adjusted error bars.
+The first and foremost functionnality is to obtain plots with adjusted error bars.
 The main function is `superb()` but you can also use `superbShiny()` for a graphical user interface requiring no programming nor scripting.
 See the nice tutorial by Walker (2021).

-The purpose of `superb()` is to provide a plot with summary statistics and correct error bars.
+The purpose of the funciton `superb()` is to provide a plot with summary statistics and correct error bars.
 With simple adjustments, the error bar are adjusted to the design (within or between), to the purpose (single or pair-wise differences), to the sampling method (simple randomized samples or cluster randomized samples) and to the population size (infinite or of a specific size).
 The `superbData()` function does not generate the plot but returns the summary statistics and the interval boundaries.
-These can afterwards be sent to other plotting environment.
+These can afterwards be sent to other plotting environments.

-The second functionality is to generate random datasets.
-The function `GRD()` is used to easily generate random data from any design (within or between) using any population distribution with any parameters, and with various effect sizes. `GRD()` is useful to test statistical procedures and plotting procedures such as `superb()`.
+The second, subsidiary, functionality is to generate random datasets.
+The function `GRD()` is used to easily generate random data from any design (within or between) using any population distribution with any parameters, and with various effect sizes. `GRD()` is quite handy to test statistical procedures and plotting procedures such as `superb()`.

 # Installation